oscarhibbert/telegram-jobalerter/readme.md

 ```

-## Run the Application
+## Running the Application

 From the app directory ```$ pipenv run python3 jobchecker.py```

 ## Limitations

-* No handling for career pages which have CAPATCHA walls.
+* No handling for pages which have CAPATCHA walls.

-* Currently limited to monitoring a maximum of ten Airtable records.
+* Currently limited to monitoring a maximum of 10 Airtable records.

 ## Final Note